hkumas75/Leetcode/README.md

 Write a function that takes a string as input and reverse only the vowels of a string.
 # 287_Find the Duplicate Number
 Given an array nums containing n + 1 integers where each integer is between 1 and n (inclusive), prove that at least one duplicate number must exist.
 Assume that there is only one duplicate number, find the duplicate one.
+# 8_String to Integer (atoi)
+Implement atoi which converts a string to an integer.The function first discards as many whitespace characters as necessary until the first non-whitespace character is found.
+Then, starting from this character, takes an optional initial plus or minus sign followed by as many numerical digits as possible, and interprets them as a numerical value.